fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 Also, method definitions have their own scope, and cannot directly access local variables initialised outside of the method definition scope (this is also why this particular code is __not__ an example of variable shadowing).
 Therefore, `line 2` represents variable initialisation, rather than variable reassignment.

-*What does the following code return?
+*21) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 def​ ​cap​(str)
   str.capitalize!